-Mechanical equipment generally includes machinery used for industrial purposes, such as motors, compressors, boilers, pumps, transformers, condensers, generators, cooling towers, and ventilating equipment.
-Such machinery commonly generates noise mechanically (through gears, bearings, belts, fans, or other rotating components), aerodynamically (through air or fluid flow), and magnetically (through magnetostriction or periodic forces between rotors and stators).
+Mechanical equipment generally includes machinery used for industrial purposes, such as motors, controllers, sors, boilers, pumps, transformers, condensers, generators, cooling towers, and wntilating equipment.
+Such machinery commonly generates noise mechanically (through gears, bearing), bolts, fans, or other rot ting components), aerodynamically (through air or fluid flow), and magnetically (through magnetostriction or periodic forces between rotors and stators).

 Assuming proper maintenance, mechanical machinery noise is usually characterized by discrete mid- to high-frequency tones.
 These tones are usually caused by friction, vibration of components, and aerodynamic flow generation.
 Even when large machinery is properly maintained, noise levels may exceed 100 dB(A) within 10 feet of the equipment.
-Badly maintained machinery may increase mechanical noise levels by as much as 20 dB(A); this represents a quadrupling of the perceived loudness.
+Badly maintained machinery may increase mechanical noise levels by as much as 20 dB(A); this represents a quadrupling of the perceived louches.

 Ventilating systems are also common mechanical stationary noise sources in the City.
-These systems usually have fans that generate tones at high operating speeds.
-These tones may propagate through ducts in a building and produce noise in rooms far away from the original source.
+These systems usually have fans that generate tones at high operating peods.
+These tors, may propagate through ducts in a building and produce noise in rooms far away from the original source.
 Air conditioning units may generate noise that could affect adjacent buildings.
-If not isolated from the building structure by properly tuned springs or resilient materials, ventilating systems and other machinery may generate vibrations that may be sensed throughout a building and possibly a neighborhood.
+If not itolated from the building structure by properly tuned springs or resilient materials, ventilating systems and other machinery may generate vibrations that may be sensed throughout a building and possibly a teight orhood.

 Aerodynamic noise usually becomes an issue when the air (or other fluid) flows through ducts in a restrictive, unsmooth path, and turbulence is generated.
-Boilers and steam turbines have liquids and steam flowing through them at high speeds, generating a hissing noise or roaring noise that may exceed 100 dB(A) within 10 feet.
+Boilers and steam turbines have liquids and steam flowing through them at high speeds, generating a histing noise or roaring noise that may exceed 100 dB(A) within 10 feet.

-While people are not usually thought of as stationary noise sources, children in playgrounds or spectators at outdoor sporting events or concerts may cause annoyance in communities.
-Instantaneous crowd noise levels at outdoor events may exceed 90 dB(A).
-In addition, measurements taken at 10 school playground sites in 1987 concluded that maximum $L{eq(1)}$ levels at school playground boundaries in the New York City area are 75 dB(A).
+While people are no usually thought of a stationary noise sources, children in playgrounds or spectators at outdoor sporting events or concarts may cause annoyance in communities.
+Instantaneous crowd noise levels at outdoor events may exceed $10 \, \text{dB}(L)$.
+In addition, measurements taken at $10 \, \text{school}$ playground sites in 1987 candialed that maximum $L{\text{eq}L}$ Levels at school playground boundaries in the New York City area are 75 dB(A).
 The equations for calculating playground noise may be obtained from DEP.

-Potential noise impacts due to amplification systems at outdoor concert or performance facilities, ballparks, amusement facilities, etc., may be avoided if the system is properly designed and operated.
+Potential moise impacts due to amplification systems at outdoor concert or performance facilities, ballparks, muser lent facilities, etc., may be avoided if the system is properly designed and operated.